iperezgamiz/ProductDesignECE/Project2/README.md

   pip install googlemaps
   ```
 Make sure to replace the Google Maps API key on the app code before running it.

+## Results

+Here are some simulations of the application for different cases.

+1. Regular travel where several stops are needed.

+2. Short travel where no stops are needed.

+3. Unfeasible travel by car.